nextauthjs/next-auth/docs/docs/getting-started/client.md

   return (
     <SessionProvider
       session={session}
+      // In case you use a custom path and your app lives at "/cool-app" rather than at the root "/" basePath="cool-app"
       // Re-fetch session every 5 minutes
       refetchInterval={5 * 60}
       // Re-fetches session when window is focused